tikabu/tikabu_website/about.md

 permalink: /about/
 ---

-Tikabu is an Sydney based consulting company specialising in secure devops for Microsoft environments.
+Tikabu is a Sydney based consulting company specialising in secure devops for Microsoft environments.